alkampfergit/personal-blog/codewrecks/content/post/old/2008/06/using-a-single-modalpopupextender-to-show-dynamic-complex-data.md

 tags: [Uncategorized]
 categories: [General]
 ---
-Iâ€™m not a javascript fan, but sometimes I have the need to write some client script code, to make the application more responsive.
+I'm not a javascript fan, but sometimes I have the need to write some client script code, to make the application more responsive.

 In a project I was working on, we have the main page with a gridview that shows 15 components at time, each component has really a lot of information to show to the user, so the first version uses the ModalPopupExtender from AjaxControlToolkit to move in a popup the extended informations.
 We set a column in the gridview with a div with basic data, when you click on the div the modal popup opens up and shows extended data on the element clicked.